 Manslaughter Charges in Creek County are divided into different degrees.
 When an action ends in the death of someone, it can lead to homicide charges.
-Intentional acts that lead to someone’s death can be charged as murder or manslaughter.
+An intentional act that leads to someone’s death can be charged as murder or manslaughter.
 Manslaughter is generally an impulsive murder or an inadvertent murder, where there is no plan ahead of time for the death to occur.
-In Oklahoma, manslaughter is generally separated into two degrees, though vehicular manslaughter can be a separate charge.
+In Oklahoma, the laws generally separates manslaughter into two degrees, though vehicular manslaughter can be a separate charge.

 First Degree Manslaughter Charges

-First-degree manslaughter charges in Creek County occur when someone is unintentionally killed, but where the death is not justifiable.
+First-degree manslaughter charges in Creek County occur when someone kills someone else unintentionally killed, but where the death is not justifiable.
 “Heat of passion” cases where the accused kills someone else because of high emotions at the time will fall under first-degree manslaughter.
 Our criminal defense attorneys provide other examples including killing someone inadvertently while committing a misdemeanor crime or using deadly force when not needed to prevent a crime.
-If it is determined that the death was justifiable when it occurred, however, the accused will not face first-degree manslaughter charges.
-If the accused is convicted of first-degree manslaughter charges, they face a felony charge punishable by up to four years in prison.
+If the court determines that the death was justifiable when it occurred, however, the accused will not face first-degree manslaughter charges.
+If the court convicts the accused of first-degree manslaughter charges, they face a felony charge punishable by up to four years in prison.

 Second Degree Manslaughter Charges

 Any homicide charges that don’t fit under a different charge will fall under second-degree manslaughter charges.
-This charge has an intentionally broad definition, so it can be used to prosecute those who have caused the death of someone else in cases that would not fall under murder, justifiable homicide, negligent homicide, first-degree manslaughter, or other potential homicide-related charges.
-It can also be used if the facts surrounding a case could lead to higher charges, but there is not enough evidence to ensure the accused would be convicted of those charges.
+This charge has an intentionally broad definition, as to use it to prosecute those who have caused the death of someone else in cases that would not fall under murder, justifiable homicide, negligent homicide, first-degree manslaughter, or other potential homicide-related charges.
+It can also be of use if the facts surrounding a case could lead to higher charges, but there is not enough evidence to ensure the conviction of the accused.
 Someone accused of second-degree manslaughter faces a felony that could be punishable by between one and four years in jail or prison.

 Vehicular Manslaughter Charges